Madu-J/auctionghetto-frontend/README.md

 <br>

 # Bugs
+- Image - There was issues with image validate method function from backend.
+- Avatar - There a broken image url from wrongly configured path from backend.
+- Image - There was a sintax error in formdata append method causing image from not rendering along with post.
+- Import error

 ## Fixed Bugs
 - Avatar
-- Image - There was issues with images.
+- Image
+- Sintax error
-- Importerror
+- Import error

 <br>